jianzeng/GCTBdoc/md/6Tutorial.md

 ### Genome-wide Fine-mapping analysis

 The Genome-wide Bayesian Mixture Model (GBMM) implemented in GCTB (e.g., SBayesRC) can perform genome-wide fine-mapping analysis.
 These methods require summary-level data from genome-wide association studies (GWAS) and linkage disequilibrium (LD) data from a reference sample.
-Our manuscript is currently under review and available at here (link to manuscript).
+Our manuscript is available at [here](https://www.medrxiv.org/content/10.1101/2024.07.18.24310667v3).

-We outline below on how to perform the genome-wide fine-mapping (GWFM) analysis and calculate the credible set using GCTB.
+We outline below (2 steps) on how to perform the genome-wide fine-mapping (GWFM) analysis and calculate the credible set using GCTB.

-#### Run genome-wide fine-mapping analysis
+#### Step 1.
+Generate eigen-decomposition data for SNPs matched in the GWAS summary statistics

+You can use multi-threading to compute eigen-deomcomposition for all blocks:

 ```
-gctb --gwfm RC --ldm-eigen ldm --gwas-summary test.ma --annot annot.txt --gene-map gene_map.txt --thread 32 --out test
+gctb --ldm ukbEUR_13M_FullLDM --gwas-summary test.ma --make-ldm-eigen --thread 32 --out matched_ldm
 ```

-**\--gwfm** specifies the method to perform genome-wide fine-mapping analysis, e.g., RC.

-**\--ldm-eigen** specifies a folder containing the eigen-decomposition LD reference data for each block.
-We have computed these data for 13 million SNPs using a sample of European ancestry, which are available at [here](https://sbayes.pctgplots.cloud.edu.au/data/SBayesRC/resources/GWFM/LD/Imputed13M/).
+**\--ldm** specifies a folder containing the block-wise full LD matrices.
+We have computed these matrices for 13 million SNPs using a sample of European ancestry.
+You can download this file (`ukbEUR_13M_FullLDM.zip`) at [here](https://gctbhub.cloud.edu.au/data/SBayesRC/resources/GWFM/LD/Imputed13M/).

 **\--gwas-summary** reads summary-level data from GWAS.
 The file format is as follows:
 ```